minskylab/myself/README.md

 #[tokio::main]
 async fn main() {
     let mut agent = AgentBuilder::new()
-        .with_name("Linux Server".to_string())
+        .name("Linux Server".to_string())
-        .with_default_user_name("User".to_string())
+        .default_user_name("User".to_string())
-        .with_default_constitution("I want you to act as a linux terminal.
+        .default_constitution("I want you to act as a linux terminal.
 I will type commands and you will reply with what the terminal should show.
 I want you to only reply with the terminal output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so.
 When I need to tell you something in English, I will do so by putting text inside curly brackets {like this}.".into())
-        .with_default_memory_size(50)
+        .default_memory_size(50)
         .build()
         .await;
 }